-If any emergency situations happen that are not described in this document, Program Director or appointed teacher will provide direction to staff for the immediate response and next steps.
+If any emergency situations happen that are not described in this document, P will provide direction to staff for the immediate response and next steps.
 Staff will follow the direction given.

 If any emergency situations result in a serious occurrence, the serious occurrence policy and procedures will also be followed.